Global Center for Climate Change and Transboundary Waters

 Three Dynamic Research Clusters

-1. Hydro-Climate - Developing foundational data on climate change impacts on transboundary water resources using advanced modeling techniques.
+Hydro-Climate Modeling - Developing foundational data on climate change impacts on transboundary water resources using advanced modeling techniques.

 Guided by Traditional Ecological Knowledge and Indigenous Partners

-The Center emphasizes the integration of Traditional Ecological Knowledge (TEK) with classical western science by cultivating mutually beneficial relationships with Indigenous communities through listening, learning, and giving back.
+The Center emphasizes Traditional Ecological Knowledge (TEK), Indigenous Knowledge (IK), and classical western science by cultivating collaborative relationships with Indigenous communities through listening, learning, and giving back.

 Current Indigenous partners include the Menominee Nation, the Six Nations of the Grand River, and the Red Lake Band of Chippewa Indians.